SADiLaR/2022-11-09-SADiLaR-TTT/index.md

   - venue: "Birchwood Hotel & OR Tambo Conference Centre"
     address: "44 Viewpoint Road, Bartlett, Boksburg, Johannesburg"

-  - venue: "Online access will also be possible"

 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->